StonkDragon/MCF/README.md

 # Extensions

-Extensions are `.jar` Files that are run for every line in every file before any preprocessing happened.
+Extensions are `.jar` Files that are run for every file before any preprocessing happens.
 They are called with the following arguments:

 - Source File
 - Destination File
-- Current line

 Extensions should make use of `mcf-api.jar` which contains some Functions for editing Files on-the-fly When logging in an Extension, you should use the `Logger`-Class